Measure intensity, absorbance, transmittance across the visible spectrum, and fluorescence at 405nm and 500nm.

 Perform These Experiments

-- Emission spectra of light from flame tests or other sources
+- Emission spectra of light from flame tests or fluorescent bulbs

 - Easily identify peak wavelengths for concentration data